samirllama/reactUserTable/README.md

-This is a potential (but I'm not saying it's the best) solution for:

 A retailer offers a rewards program to its customers, awarding points based on each recorded purchase.

 A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction